nats-io/nats-site/content/blog/preview-release-new-jetstream-client-api.md

 ## The Anatomy of the New API

-To create an API that’s easy to grasp, yet powerful, and faithful to client language idioms, we designed the API around pivotal reference points that align with NATS architecture:
+To create an API that’s easy to grasp, yet powerful and faithful to client language idioms, we designed the API around pivotal reference points that align with NATS architecture:

 * JetStreamContext
 * Streams
 * Consumers

-Let’s delve into their functionalities, using the [Go client](https://pkg.go.dev/github.com/nats-io/nats.go@v1.26.0/jetstream) as an example.
+Let’s delve into their functionalities using the [Go client](https://pkg.go.dev/github.com/nats-io/nats.go@v1.26.0/jetstream) as an example.

 ### JetStreamContext